JetSimon/wikibox-toolkit/readme.md

 - Right click on an element to change it's color easily (great for borders below portraits on election boxes)
 - Select a range of text and change it's color easily with right click
+-  Election map creation tool in the Options menu

 **TODO**

-- Election map generator tool
-- "Calculate" populat vote, %, etc
+- "Calculate" popular vote, %, etc

 ## How to install